When it comes to proper resource optimization, you have to ask yourself four questions:

 Your application stack asks for resources.
 Then, once it’s done with those resources, it (hopefully) gives the resource back and they get put into the pool.
 The resources are typically memory and CPU.

 However, before that can occur, the resources need to be available.
-That’s where resource optimization for Worker Nodes comes into play.
-For the resources to be available, the Worker Nodes must have enough CPU and memory to give out.
-If there aren’t enough Worker Nodes, a new one comes online.
-Then, if the extra Worker Node isn’t needed, it goes away.
+That’s where resource optimization for worker nodes comes into play.
+For the resources to be available, the worker nodes must have enough CPU and memory to give out.
+If there aren’t enough worker nodes, a new one comes online.
+Then, if the extra worker node isn’t needed, it goes away.

 Scale up and scale down.